-A lack of crispiness has always been my complaint with gluten free/vegan waffles – especially when doused in maple syrup, they’re just soggy, chewy and altogether lackluster.
+I’ve always been dissapointed by the lack of crispiness in gluten free/vegan waffles.
+Especially when you douse them in maple syrup like me, they’re soggy, chewy and altogether lackluster.
 What’s the point of eating a waffle if it has the texture of a (bad) pancake?

 There are two secrets to our recipe.
 The first is a homemade gluten free flour blend.
 We’ve tried just about every gluten free flour blend out there, and although some were certainly more successful than others, none worked very well for waffles.
 Our blend is a mix of white rice flour, brown rice flour, potato starch, tapioca starch and the key ingredient: powdered coconut or soy milk.
 All of these ingredients are readily available at most specialty stores, but it might be even easier to just order online in bulk.
 Powdered soy/coconut milk makes all the difference – especially in these waffles.
 We’ve seen gluten free flour blends that use real powdered milk, but obviously they’re not vegan.
 We’ve yet to see one with a dairy free option – if you’re aware of any, please let us know!

-The second secret is our new favorite ingredient: aquafaba!
+The second secret to crispy gluten free waffles is our new favorite ingredient: aquafaba!
 Yep, the same chickpea liquid that makes this vegan chocolate mousse so unbelievably delicious.
 (Aquafaba is truly magical!)
-My grandmother’s family recipe for waffles called for whipped egg whites to be gently folded in at the end, which makes for a light, fluffy batter.
-We figured aquafaba might accomplish the same thing in a vegan version, and we weren’t disappointed!
-A stand mixer goes a loooong way in making perfect aquafaba with stiff peaks – it takes about 8-10 minutes on a high speed to get there.
+My grandmother’s family waffle recipe calls for whipped egg whites folded gently in at the end.
+This makes for a light, fluffy batter.
+We thought aquafaba might accomplish the same thing in a vegan version, and we were right!
+A stand mixer goes a loooong way in making perfect aquafaba with stiff peaks.
+It takes about 8-10 minutes on a high speed to get there.
 A quarter teaspoon of cream of tartar is another essential; it helps the aquafaba maintain a stable state.

-One more key to making these waffles the best you’ve ever had: don’t overfill your waffle maker!
-The less batter, the better, otherwise they won’t crisp up unless they’re overcooked, which, as Alton Brown says, is not good eats.
+One more key to making these gluten free waffles the best you’ve ever had: don’t overfill your waffle maker!
+Add too much batter and the waffles won’t crisp up, which, as Alton Brown says, is not good eats.

 Oh, actually, one more thing!
 (Sorry!)
-If you’re making a large batch of these and not serving immediately, make sure to transfer the cooked waffles to a cooling rack instead of a flat, non-perforated tray, otherwise the steam will get trapped and make them soggy, which would be really disappointing after all of that effort.Print
+If you’re making a large batch of these waffles and not serving them immediately, put the cooked waffles on a cooling rack instead of a tray.
+Otherwise, the steam will get trapped and make them soggy, which would be disappointing after all of that effort.Print

 Finally – a gluten free and vegan waffle recipe that has a crispy exterior and soft, fluffy interior!
 The two secrets: a homemade gluten free flour blend and aquafaba.